PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 reconciliation or scan is added: the owner already aggregates every broadcast, stale-Transpose, and shape mutation across its bounded rounds.

+Primary-path terminal layout validation extends the expanded gate to `544 passed in 27.95s`.
+Validation now observes indexed binary convergence, high-rank binary coalescing, boundary-signature realignment, and the final topological sort.
+Valid terminal graphs clear only a stale validation-error key; progress reporting and artifact behavior are unchanged.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.